vinay-th/Crevo/README.md

 - **Stable Diffusion XL API** by Cloudflare.
 - **Background Removal** by Bria AI.
 - UI Components built with **TailwindCSS** and **Shadcn UI**.
+- UI Design inspired by a Figma community design

 ---